 George Eastman Circle Councils

-George Eastman Circle Leadership Councils are led by volunteers who actively strengthen the Circle’s presence throughout our Regional Networks and speak to the power of philanthropy in action.
-More than 80 Council members promote annual giving to the University and its Medical Center, and serve as examples of the philanthropy and leadership that makes the University of Rochester ever better.
+George Eastman Circle Leadership Councils are led by volunteers who actively strengthen the Circle’s presence throughout our regional networks and speak to the power of philanthropy in action.
+With the launch of two additional councils in Rochester and Los Angeles, there are now more than 90 Council members promoting annual giving to the University and its Medical Center.
+By working collectively to engage and steward potential and current members, the Councils are examples of the philanthropy and leadership that makes the University of Rochester ever better.

 Day of Giving

-More than 1,400 donors came together on the University’s third annual Day of Giving to raise more than $1.3 million dollars in 24 hours.
-Much of this success can be attributed to the countless volunteers who shared their stories of philanthropic impact on social media outlets.
-Supporting departments, programs, and initiatives across the University and its Medical Center, the Day of Giving ensures the University’s continued impact on countless lives, our community, and the world.
+More than 3,200 donors came together in May to "Fuel the First" and raised more than $2.5 million in 24 hours for the University’s annual Day of Giving.
+Volunteer outreach was vital to this year’s success, with hundreds volunteers sharing their stories of charitable impact on social media, amplifying the impact of the day to friends, family, and fellow University community members.
+Supporting departments, programs, and initiatives across the University and its Medical Center, the Day of Giving ensures the University’s continued impact on countless lives and the world.

-Officially launched in 2016, the University of Rochester Regional Networks connect our alumni, parents, and friends through events, communications and personal outreach.
-More than 150 volunteers across the world are leading the charge, as members of the first Network Leadership Cabinets, dedicated to bringing the University of Rochester to your doorstep.
+Officially launched in 2016, University of Rochester Regional Networks connect alumni, parents, and friends through events, communications, and personal outreach.
+Hundreds of volunteers around the world are leading the charge as members of Network Leadership Cabinets, dedicated to bringing the University of Rochester to your doorstep, and with online communities, it's easier than ever to connect!
+Social volunteers share news on local events and activities, recruit for the latest volunteer opportunities, and help raise money for University programs.
+Find a regional Facebook group here.

 Diversity Advisory Council